tim-mehlhorn/KB-Editing/src/pages/index.md

 image: /img/webhead_1064x768_crop.jpg
 heading: HAVE A STORY TO TELL?
 description: >-
-  I’m here for you.
-With over five years of editing experience, I’m ready to help you.
-I am passionate about getting your words out in the world, and I know costs can be restricting.
-My prices are negotiable, because I don’t want money to keep you from realizing a dream.
-Reach out to me, and we’ll work out a plan.
+  Getting your words out into the world is an important step.
+But before you take that step, make sure you're communicating as effectively as possible.
+  With a passion for storytelling and caring about what others have to share, KB Editing is here for you.
 disclaimer: ' '
 intro:
   blurbs:
     - text: |-
         **Basic:** Proofreading and general review of readability

         **Heavy:** Proofreading and in-depth review of readability
       title: COPY EDITING